 If you look at the losses above, develop a strategy to deal with each one you struggle with.

 Establish a new daily routine for yourself –

 - Get up and get dressed, as if you are going to work or school.

 - Plan your next day and activities as you used to do before lockdown.

 - Prepare and eat healthy meals at specific times during the day.

 - Prepare a space in your house for you to work or study.

-- Make sure you connect with family or friends regularly via phone or videocalls, escpecially with elderly people who are often very alone and isolated.
+- Ensure you connect with family or friends regularly via phone or video calls, especially with older adults who are often very alone and isolated.

 - Talk about things that matter – not just the weather.
-It helps to share the good and bad in our lives with each other.
+It helps to share the good and evil in our lives.
 A simple question like ”What was good about your day” and then ”What was bad about your day” can encourage someone to share more about themselves.

 - Don’t fight the changes.
-Fighting change only causes more frustation and anxiety.
+Fighting change only causes more frustration and anxiety.
 Think of covid being here as part of our lives permanently, instead of waiting and wishing for an end date.
 There is no end date.
-Accepting the reality can be prevent many disappointments.
+Accepting reality can prevent many disappointments.

-- Try and find meaning by keeping a daily journal on how you lived through covid and lock down.
-You can add drawings and write about stories that you hear via other people.
-Perhaps one day in the future your grandkids will share your stories about the pandemic with their children.
+- Try and find meaning by keeping a daily journal on how you lived through covid and lockdown.
+You can add drawings and write about stories that you hear from other people.
+Perhaps one day in the future, your grandkids will share your stories about the pandemic with their children.

 Give yourself time to grieve when you experience loss.